Symbolic Humanism Manifesto for the Arts

 by Richard Payne (2026)

-Symbolic Humanism is an arts movement founded on the belief that human beings are symbolic, imaginative and meaning-seeking creatures.
+The Symbolic Humanism arts movement stems from the belief that human beings are symbolic, spiritual, imaginative and meaning-seeking creatures.

-We live through image, word, gesture, sound, rhythm, story, ceremony, architecture, performance, memory, myth, technology, beauty and silence.
+We live through image, word, gesture, sound, rhythm, story, ceremony, architecture, performance, memory, myth, technology, spirit, beauty and silence expressed though the use of symbolism.

 At the heart of Symbolic Humanism is one essential conviction: